classmarkets/LipsumGenerator/README.md

 Text generation is based on a fixed dictionary, and randomized using a Gaussian distribution of the word length.
 Supported output formats are HTML paragraphs (`<p/>`), preformatted and unformated plain text.
 Words per paragraph and number of paragraphs can be configured.

-Once again, all credits for the implementation go to Mathew Tinsley, unless he stole it.
+Once again, all credits for the implementation go to Mathew Tinsley.

 # Usage: